 CURRENT PROGRAMS / ACTIVITIES GENERAL PROGRAM REQUIREMENTS EXISTING SERVICES / FACILITIES AT QUEEN ELIZABETH PARK SUITABILITY OF PROGRAM FOR QUEEN ELIZABETH PARK OPPORTUNITIES FOR FUTURE PARK PROGRAMMING BOAT STORAGE Large, flat area that is accessible by vehicle for transportation to and from a boat launch.
 Desirable to be close to a boat launch location.
 Secured area to reduce theft and vandalism.
 Ceyana Canoe Club and Edmonton Dragon boat Festival Association have license agreements with the City to accommodate boat storage.
 Ceyana Canoe Club license area includes a 2-bay garage.
 Boat storage occurs at Queen Elizabeth Park due to the park's central location, although the boats are not used for programming in the park.
 Ideally boat storage is located within the vicinity of launch sites.
 New Walterdale Bridge development requires realignment of existing access road.
 Potential for vehicular/pedestrian conflict depending on alternative new access road development.
 The steep riverbank at Queen Elizabeth Park hinders access.
 A number of physical changes to the riverbank have happened in the last 20 years which have hindered the development of a permanent hand launch or dock.
 Ideally boat storage is accommodated in areas with unhindered vehicular access and in proximity to launch sites.
-RIVER VALLEY PROGRAMMING (ARCHERY, LOW ROPES) Archery requires a clear, flat area with controlled access to ensure public safety.
+RIVER VALLEY PROGRAMMING (ARCHERY, LOW ROPES) ROGRAMMING ARCHERY, LOW OPES) flat area with controlled access to ensure public safety.
 Area behind archery targets requires man-made or natural barricade or backing.
-Low ropes course requires Located within a fenced compound approximately 1 ha in size.
-Two 'Green Shacks' for storage - one for each program.
-Brings approximately 4000 youth to the park annually for outdoor team-building activities Potential to relocate the facilities to a location in the park with nicer surroundings that is more integrated with other uses in the park. a group of spaced posts, connected with ropes.
+Brings approximately 4000 youth to the park annually for outdoor team-building activities Potential to relocate the facilities to a location in the park with nicer surroundings that is more integrated with other uses in the park.
+Low ropes course requires a group of spaced posts, connected with ropes.
 Designated drop-off and parking for school buses with trail connections to program area, within a walkable distance.
 PLAYGROUND Spaces designed/ designated for children to play, buffered from traffic, easily accessible, variety of play opportunities with consideration for all ages and abilities Small, dated playground near east end of park, forests and open grass areas Potential to increase opportunities for play and other physical activity for all ages and in all seasons Enhanced spaces that support children's cognitive, social and motor skills development should be well-integrated throughout the park.